 Machu Picchu is an UNESCO World Heritage Site and one of the New 7 Wonders of the World.
-It’s an archaeologic site many dream of walking around.
+It’s an archaeologic site many dream of exploring.
 Machu Picchu attracts over one-million visitors per year.
 With this many visitors, a lot of money is spent (or wasted) in and around Machu Picchu.
 I’ll explain how to get to Machu Picchu on a budget.
-First, I’ll let you figure out … [Read more...]
+First, I’ll let you figure out how to … [Read more...]

 Peru Travel Blog

 Read my Peru travel blog posts below for tips and stories in this beautiful South American country.

 I’ve visited The Cordillera Blanca, Lima, Machu Picchu, Oasis Huacachina, The Poor Man’s Galapagos, and more.